Kinto/kinto/docs/tutorial.rst

     Server: nginx/1.4.6 (Ubuntu)

     {
         "code": 412,
         "errno": 114,
         "error": "Precondition Failed",
         "message": "Resource was modified meanwhile"
     }

-The server rejects the modification with a 412 error code.
+As expected here, the server rejects the modification with a ``412 Precondition Failed`` error response.

-In order to merge both version, we can fetch the last version of this single record:
+In order to update this record safely, we can fetch the last version of this single record, and merge attributes locally:

 .. code-block:: http